Book Appointment Now

 What is smile correction?

-Smile correction is a set of cosmetic dental procedures that improve how your teeth look and function.
+Smile correction is a set of cosmetic dental treatments that improve how your teeth look and work.
 It includes teeth whitening, porcelain and composite veneers, orthodontics (braces and Invisalign), and dental implants.
-Panama City clinics offer all of these treatments at 50-70% less than US prices.
+Panama City clinics offer all of these at 50 to 70 percent below US prices.

 What types of smile correction procedures are available in Panama?

-Panama offers teeth whitening (Philips Zoom, Opalescence), porcelain veneers (E-Max, Lumineers, DaVinci), composite veneers, Invisalign clear aligners, traditional braces, dental implants (Straumann, Nobel Biocare), and full mouth restorations including All-on-4.
+Panama offers teeth whitening (Philips Zoom, Opalescence), porcelain veneers (E-Max, Lumineers), composite veneers, Invisalign clear aligners, traditional braces, dental implants (Straumann, Nobel Biocare), and full-mouth restorations including All-on-4.
 Clinics in Panama City use the same brands found in US practices.

 How much does smile correction cost in Panama?